Identify

 The EUDR will apply from 30 December 2025.
 From that point, companies must demonstrate their products are not linked to deforestation or forest degradation.
 Any goods connected to deforestation after 31 December 2020 will be considered non-compliant, making early supply chain mapping essential to identify risks, replace high-risk suppliers, and safeguard EU market access.

 Global supply chains are vast and complex, yet most companies have limited insight beyond their immediate suppliers.
-Studies show that only about 15 percent of procurement leaders have visibility past Tier 1, and only 13 percent of companies have fully mapped their networks.
-Research also indicates that as much as 85 percent of supply chain risk exists deeper in the chain.
+Studies show that only about 15% of procurement leaders have visibility past Tier 1, and only 13% of companies have fully mapped their networks.
+Research also indicates that as much as 85% of supply chain risk exists deeper in the chain.

 The EU Deforestation Regulation (EUDR) requires companies to prove that certain commodities and products are not linked to deforestation or forest degradation.
 It also requires proof that they were produced in compliance with local laws, including land use, labour rights and environmental protection.